dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 functions are impure.
 Impurity in OOLang comes from input/output and assignments to references.
-Function definitions can contain parameters in curly braces with a function arrow (`->`) separating several parameters, which means that functions are curried.
-Function application is expressed using juxtaposition.
-If a function definition has parameters, its return type is separated from them with `=>`.
-Unlike many other programming languages with statements, there is no `return` statement in OOLang.
+Function definitions can contain parameters in curly braces with a function arrow (`->`) separating several parameters, which means that functions are curried. {>> Is it possible to write uncurried functions which take several arguments at once? <<} Function application is expressed using juxtaposition.
+If a function definition has parameters, its return type is separated from them with `=>`.  {>> Why do you have two form of function arrows?
+It doesn't make sense to me. <<} Unlike many other programming languages with statements, there is no `return` statement in OOLang.
 Instead, every statement has a value (and a type) and so the value of the last statement is what is returned from a function.